babaisflag/ctf/[210723-27] ImaginaryCTF 2021/README.md

 ![image](https://user-images.githubusercontent.com/11196638/128692078-673faa40-27ad-405e-b483-df04ce164e84.png)

-So there's some string on the stack from `rbp-0x1110`, and our input is stored at `rbp-0x1210`; the loop compares our input to the stored string, character by character, but it subtracts 1 from the character of the stored string before comparing.
+There's some string on the stack from `rbp-0x1110`, and our input is stored at `rbp-0x1210`; the loop compares our input to the stored string, character by character, but it subtracts 1 from the character of the stored string before comparing.
 Doing so gives us the flag.

 **Flag**
 ```